The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Experimental Setup

 \subsection{Tasks}

-We use three tasks to evaluate how well LLMs represent different demographic groups.
-Our primary focus is to investigate the extent to which model responses vary across demographic groups and prompt types, particularly in contexts where differences between groups might lead to flattening/stereotypes (cf. \hyperlink{par:open_tasks}{Self-Description} and \hyperlink{par:open_tasks}{Social Media Bio}), as opposed to contexts where variations are explicitly required for alignment (cf. \hyperlink{par:closed_tasks}{Subjective Question Answering}).
+We use open- and closed-ended tasks to evaluate how well LLMs represent different demographic groups.
+Our focus is to investigate the extent to which model responses vary across demographic groups and prompt types, particularly in contexts where differences between groups might lead to stereotypical biases (i.e., writing self-descriptions and social media bios), as opposed to contexts where variations are explicitly required for alignment (i.e. answering surveys).

-\paragraph{Open-Ended} \hypertarget{par:open_tasks}{} To assess how LLMs portray diverse sociodemographic groups in open-generation settings, we use two tasks: \textbf{Self-Description} and \textbf{Social Media Bio}.
+\paragraph{Open-Ended.} \hypertarget{par:open_tasks}{} To assess how LLMs portray various sociodemographic groups in open-generation settings, we use two tasks: \textbf{Self-Description} and \textbf{Social Media Bio}.
 In both tasks, the model is instructed to generate text from the perspective of an assigned persona --- either a detailed self-description or a brief biography for a social media platform.
-For each persona prompt (i.e., combination of prompt template and demographic identity), we sample 100 responses using different random seeds and analyze them with respect to group-specific stereotypes, signs of flattening and differential treatment across sociodemographic groups.
-While self-descriptions yield longer, more detailed responses, the inclusion of social media bios enables us to examine if similar patterns manifest in shorter-form text.
-For each open-ended task we create 1,080 prompts, covering 15 demographic groups, 9 prompt types (i.e., combinations of role adoption and demographic priming strategies), and 2 alternative phrasings.\footnote{ For demographic priming with \textit{names}, we prompt with 10 different names per demographic group and collect 10 responses each (cf. Appendix \ref{app:soc_prompts}).}
+For each persona prompt (i.e., combination of prompt template and demographic persona), we sample 100 responses and analyze them for various aspects of demographic bias.
+While self-descriptions yield longer, more detailed responses, social media bios enable us to examine if similar patterns manifest in shorter text.
+For each open-ended task, we create 1,080 prompts, covering 15 demographic groups, 9 prompt types (that is, combinations of role adoption and demographic priming strategies), and 2 alternative phrasings.\footnote{ For demographic priming with \textit{names}, we prompt with 10 different names per demographic group and collect 10 responses each (see Appendix \ref{app:soc_prompts}).}

-\paragraph{Closed-Ended} \hypertarget{par:closed_tasks}{}
+\paragraph{Closed-Ended.} \hypertarget{par:closed_tasks}{}